Massie Trial: Events of September 12–13, 1931

 The last dance at Ala Wai Inn was supposed to stop at midnight; however, the patrons did not let the orchestra stop until 1 a.m.
 At that time, Thomas tried to look for his wife once more, but gave up and went for an after-party at Rigby's home, where the Navy officers were supposed to meet after the evening.
 He was accompanied by Lieutenant Branson, whose wife left with their car.
 However, there was no party at Rigby's, so Branson fell asleep there, and Thomas went for some late snacks.
 Thomas tried to call his wife to make sure she had arrived safely—after several calls she finally answered.
 She told Thomas to come home immediately, as something terrible had happened to her.
 Thomas took the car and left, leaving the sleeping Branson behind.

 As Thomas arrived home, Thalia told him about the assault.
 Over her objections, Thomas immediately phoned the police, who arrived to take her statement.
 Initially she could not provide any details at all, stating that it was too dark to identify any of the men or to see any details of the car they emerged from.
 However, Thalia changed her story several hours later, not only describing the assailants as "locals", but giving police a license plate number.

 Within hours the police arrested a Japanese American man named Horace Ida.
 Ida was not entirely surprised at first, as only a few hours earlier he had been involved in a near collision while driving his sister's car with several friends, including Kahahawai and Ahakuelo.
 Although there was no damage, an argument broke out with the couple driving the other car, which culminated in Kahahawai slugging the woman.
-Upon his arrival at the police station, the charges with the altercation were never brought up - instead he found to his dismay that he was being charged with rape.
+Upon his arrival at the police station, the altercation were not brought up - instead he found to his dismay that he was being charged with rape.